 What Do Stock Advisor Members Get?

 The Stock Advisor offering is very simple.
-Members get two fresh stock picks every month.
+Members get two new stock picks every month.

-Every month, Motley Fool will send out a new “buy alert” by email (also accessible from the member’s area of the website).
-The buy alert will tell you what stock to buy and at what price.
+Every month, Motley Fool will send out a new stock recommendation by email (also accessible from the member’s area of the website).
+The stock recommendation will tell you what stock to buy and at what price.
 If you want to keep things simple, you can add the stock to your portfolio, sit back, and wait for the next alert.

-If you feel more comfortable understanding the recommendation (as I do), the alert is also backed by a full research report.
-The research report is a “no fluff” explanation of why the Motley Fool made the recommendation.
+If you feel more comfortable understanding the rationale behind the stock pick (as I do), the alert is also backed by a full research report.
+The research report is a “no fluff” explanation of why the Motley Fool made the stock pick.
 Each report includes sections on:

 - About the Company

 - The Big Picture Opportunity